 Trench mouth is a severe gum infection caused by a buildup of bacteria in the mouth.
 It’s characterized by painful, bleeding gums and ulcers in the gums.

 Your mouth naturally contains a balance of healthy bacteria, fungi, and viruses.
 However, poor dental hygiene can cause harmful bacteria to grow.
 Red, sensitive, and bleeding gums are symptoms of a condition known as gingivitis.
 Trench mouth is a rapidly progressing form of gingivitis.

 Trench mouth is caused by an infection of the gums due to the overabundance of harmful bacteria.
 If you have gingivitis, you’re already at a higher risk of developing this advanced infection.

 Symptoms of trench mouth include:

-Brushing and flossing your teeth thoroughly twice a day are imperative for controlling the symptoms of trench mouth.
+Brushing and flossing your teeth thoroughly twice a day are important for controlling the symptoms of trench mouth.
 Warm salt water rinses and rinsing with hydrogen peroxide can ease the pain of inflamed gums and also help remove dead tissue.

 Written by: Brian Krans and Kristeen Cherneyon: Nov 15, 2017

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.